 Third Thursdays Workshops

-The Membership Education group develops ongoing anti-racist workshops that run on the third Thursday of every month, beginning October 15.
-These are open to all Academic Student Employees, Postdocs, and other UW students.
-Find more information about upcoming sessions and RSVP here!
+During the 2020-2021 academic year, the Membership Education subgroup developed anti-racist workshops that run on the third Thursday of every month.
+These were open to all Academic Student Employees, Postdocs, and other UW students.
+Find more information about past sessions here!